ArianaRao/portfolio/site/content/portfolio/digital-marketing-strategy-sme-ai-technology.md

 Our report includes:

-* The AI tech used
+* The AI tech used.
-* What it does (How it works...)
+* What it does (How it works...).
-* How it improves Digital marketing actions
+* How it improves Digital marketing actions.
-* Show examples of existing actions performed by this technology in other companies
+* Show examples of existing actions performed by this technology in other companies.